shmul/mule/README.md

 * To remove a key and its value use a DELETE request to `http://muleserver/kvs/<key>`.

 ### Processing Speed
 During testing on a c3.2xlarge AWS instance with SSD in RAID 0, Mule peaked at approximately 200 files per second, with an average file size of 3k, and an average number of lines of 42.
-The nginx based frontend can handle writes of approximately 300 files per second.
+The Nginx based frontend can handle writes of approximately 300 files per second.

 ## Installation

-You need to install Lua, luarocks, and the Lightning Memory-Mapped Database.
+### The short version
+1. install all the dependencies (rocks and lightningmdb)
+1. create the db `lua mule.lua -r -d <db-path> -c <configuration-file>`
+1. run Mule `lua mule.lua -d <db-path> -t localhost:3012 -x stopme`

 ### Lua and luarocks